Oky-period-tracker/periodtracker/docs/security-audit.md

 ## What it is

-A single CI job (`setup-check`) that runs a battery of free, open-source security scanners against the codebase and uploads the results as downloadable artifacts.
-It covers four classes of problem:
+A single CI job (`setup-check`) that runs a battery of free, open-source security scanners against the codebase.
+Results show up in two places: the **Security → Code scanning** tab (for Semgrep and Gitleaks, via SARIF) and as **downloadable artifacts** (JSON/CSV for every tool).
+It covers four classes of
+problem:

 | Tool | Type of check | What it finds |
 | --- | --- | --- |